 We recommend using physical devices when possible - these provide the best testing experience that will be as close to what your users will see.
 However, you likely don't have every possible variation of hardware and software available to test on, so you will need to turn to simulators and emulators to fully test your applications.

-Just always keep in mind that simultors and emulators are not the real thing - they often will be faster than a physical device (because they are running on your computer's hardware), don't expose all the features available (Bluetooth, NFC, etc.), and sometimes even use different runtime environments.
+Just always keep in mind that simulators and emulators are not real devices, they often will be faster than a physical device (because they are running on your computer's hardware), don't expose all the features available (Bluetooth, NFC, etc.), and sometimes even use different runtime environments.
 Just because it runs on a simulator/emulator doesn't mean your app runs correctly on a real device - always test on both.

 You can run your applications on a physical iOS device plugged into your Mac using a USB cable.
 You must first configure the device for development purposes.
 The easiest way to do this is to use XCode – we have a video tutorial on how to do this with your device.

-The iOS Simulator is included as part of XCode and will be automatically launched by Xamarin Studio when you select a simulated device from the Xamarin Studio toolbar.
-You can choose which simulator to launch (iPhone vs. iPad, and iPhone variations) through this toolbar along the top of your Xamarin Studio IDE window:
+The iOS Simulator is included as part of XCode and will be automatically launched by Visual Studio for Mac when you select a simulated device from the Visual Studio for Mac toolbar.
+You can choose which simulator to launch (iPhone vs. iPad, and iPhone variations) through this toolbar along the top of your Visual Studio for Mac IDE window:

 By default, only the latest simulator is installed by Xcode, however you can also install other versions by launching Xcode and using the Preferences > Components dialog.